 - It is harder for the teeth to grab hairs the finer they are.

 - You may need to go over an area more than once.

 If you would like to try it, I recommend the Deluxe Epilator.
 It has ceramic heads which gives you a better experience than ones with metal and helps with your comfort level.
 I have been using mine for three years now and have no intentions of ever returning to anything else.

 You can read more about epilating in this post: Epilating for Beginners.

 This one is almost a freebie but you’d be surprised how many girls never use this super easy and effective technique!

 Even though I get impressive results with a curling iron, I don’t always take the time to do it.
 When I know I’ll be rushed for time in the morning, I dampen my hair the night before, throw it up in a top bun and when I wake up, my hair is ready for the day.

 French braids work just as well, depending on how tight you want your curls.

-These techniques work great for my girls but I actually, do mine slightly different.
+These techniques work great for my girls but I actually, do mine slightly differently.
 My hair holds a curl really well so after I wash my hair, I will spend time curling it for the day.
-Then at night I do what is called “pineappling”.
+Then at night, I do what is called “pineappling”.
 You basically gather your hair into a ponytail on the top of your head but when you pull your hair through on the last go, you only pull it out halfway so the rest is still caught up in your hair tie.

 This technique is perfect for my layers and keeps my curls until I wash my hair again.
-Talk about low-maintenance!
+Talk about low maintenance!
 I cannot tell you how much time this one tip has saved me.
 If you do this, make sure to use a scrunchy or you will have creases in your hair the next day.